Is It Safe for Americans to Travel to Colombia in 2026?

 These are not generic “be careful” platitudes.
 These are the specific habits that separate tourists who have problems from tourists who don’t.

-- Stay in El Poblado or Laureles.
+- Stay in El Poblado, Laureles, or Envigado.
 These neighborhoods exist for a reason.
+Almost every horror story you read about Medellín happened somewhere else.

 - Use Uber exclusively at night.
 Never hail a street taxi after dark.

-- Don’t display expensive watches, jewelry, or cameras.
+- Don’t flaunt expensive watches, jewelry, or cameras.
 The local phrase is no dar papaya — don’t hand criminals an opportunity.
+A nice watch on a café patio is fine.
+A $20,000 Rolex flashing on a crowded downtown street is not.

 - Never accept drinks from strangers in bars or clubs.
-This is non-negotiable.
+This one is non-negotiable.
+Scopolamine (“devil’s breath”) incidents happen regularly in nightlife settings, and the consequences are severe.

 - Avoid Parque Lleras late at night.
-The nightlife there has become increasingly associated with drugs and scams.
+Once the main party district, it’s become increasingly associated with drugs, sex workers, and aggressive vendors.
+Plenty of better nightlife options nearby.

 - Don’t visit downtown (El Centro) after dark.
-It’s perfectly safe during the day for sightseeing.
+It’s perfectly safe during the day for sightseeing — great architecture, good food, interesting history.
+But at night, stay in the southern neighborhoods.

 - Enroll in STEP.
 The U.S. State Department’s Smart Traveler Enrollment Program registers you with the embassy so they can contact you in an emergency.
 Free, takes 5 minutes.

-Here’s the truth that no generic travel blog will tell you: the single biggest risk mitigation factor for an American visiting Medellín is being in the hands of someone who knows the city, knows the terrain, and knows how to keep you safe while you focus on having an extraordinary time.
+The single biggest risk mitigation factor for any visitor to Medellín is being in the hands of someone who knows the city, knows the terrain, and knows how to keep you safe while you focus on having a great time.

 Frequently Asked Questions